Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Alabama and its opponents have gone over the current 59-point total in five of six games (83.3%) this season.
+- Alabama and its opponents have gone over the current 57.5-point total in five of six games (83.3%) this season.

-- These two squads combine to surrender 47 points per game, 12 fewer than this contest's over/under.
+- The 47 combined points per game that these two squads have allowed this season are 10.5 fewer than the 57.5 over/under in this contest.

-- The Crimson Tide and their opponents have scored an average of 61.9 points per game in 2021, 2.9 more than Saturday's total.
+- Crimson Tide games this season feature an average total of 61.9 points, a number 4.4 points higher than Saturday's over/under.

-- The 59 total in this game is 4.5 points above the 54.5 average total in Bulldogs games this season.
+- In 2021, games involving the Bulldogs have averaged a total of 54.5 points, three fewer than this game's set over/under.

 Alabama Stats and Trends